Lingampet

 Lingampet is a panchayat village and Mandal in Kamareddy district in the state of Telangana in India Lingampet village was established by Raja Venkata Narasimha Reddy and Queen Lingayamma, after whom it is named.
 Fort walls, lakes and many wells were constructed during their reign for the protection and development of the village.
-Pannapet (pappanapet?)
-Samasthanam was extended and developed during the reign of Raja Venkata Narasimha Reddy.
+Papannapeta Samasthanam was extended and developed during the reign of Raja Venkata Narasimha Reddy.
 Construction of Jaksani Naganna Bavi (stepwell) in Lingampet village was also carried out during his reign.

-Rani Shankaramma was a legendary ruler of Pappanapet Samasthanam.
+Rani Shankaramma was a legendary ruler of Pappannapet Samasthanam.
 Building a strong and large army, she protected the people in the Nizam’s territory and fought against the Maharashtrians who tortured and collected tax from them.
-The Nizam granted the title of Rayanbhag to Rani Shankaramma for safeguarding and protecting the people and kingdom.
+The Nizam granted the title of Rai Bagan to Rani Shankaramma for safeguarding and protecting the people and kingdom.
 Rani Shankaramma can be likened to Rani Rudramadevi, yet another fearless and powerful queen of the Kakatiya dynasty.
 She also constructed many huge lakes and canals for agricultural development.